REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Steve Tanger is managing the business to maximize long-term shareholder value (including tossing out tenants at seven properties to have space for a dynamic anchor tenant to draw traffic).
 The Tanger portfolio is 96% leased, so upgrading requires displacing some existing tenants.

-The big picture is that the confluence of the Tanger earnings print and conference call in the same week as the Spirit bombshell has created a once in a decade buying opportunity.
+The big picture is that the confluence of the Tanger earnings print and conference call in the same week as the Spirit bombshell has created a once-in-a-decade buying opportunity.

 If you are unfamiliar with Tanger, this REIT is a dividend juggernaut with a low payout ratio and fortress BBB+ balance sheet.
 Here is a link to a recent SA focus article I wrote on Tanger, and here is a link to last week's bullish article by SA's Brad Thomas.